nerdyc/Squeal/README.md

 2. Add `Squeal.xcodeproj` to your project by selecting the 'Add files to ...' item in the 'File' menu.

-3. Add Squeal's `module.map` to your project's `Import Paths`.
+3. Add `Squeal.framework` to the `Link Binary With Libraries` section of app or framework's `Build Phases`.
+Be careful to select the framework for your platform -- Mac or iOS.

-    You can do this by selecting your project in XCode's Project navigator (the sidebar on the left), then select `Build Settings` for your app target.
+    You can do this by selecting your project in XCode's Project navigator (the sidebar on the left), then select `Build Phases` for your app or framework's target.

+4. Add Squeal's `module.map` to your project's `Import Paths`.

-    Within `Build Settings`, set the `Import Paths` setting to `$(PROJECT_DIR)/Externals/Squeal/modules`.
+    Within your target or project's `Build Settings`, set the `Import Paths` setting to `$(PROJECT_DIR)/Externals/Squeal/modules`.
 If you cloned `Squeal` to a different location, then modify the example value to match.

-4. Build and run.
+5. Build and run.

-Step #3 is necessary because SQLite is a library not a module.
+Step #4 (adding the `module.map`) is necessary because SQLite is a library not a module.
 Swift can only import modules, and the `module.map` defines a module for SQLite so it can be imported into Swift code.

 NOTE: If see an issue like "Could not build Objective-C module 'sqlite3'", ensure you have the XCode command-line tools installed.
 They're required for the module.map to work correctly.